 - Delirium tremens (DT): Delirium tremens or DT is a serious alcohol withdrawal complication for 3-5% of people who quit abruptly.
 DT can produce shaking, hallucinations, high blood pressure, and cardiovascular collapse.
 If left untreated, the condition can be fatal.

-An article in USA Today states that hundreds of people die each year because of self-attempts to quit alcohol.
-Without medical supervision, people are likely to experience symptoms when they quit drinking.
+An article in USA Today states that hundreds of people die each year because of alcohol withdrawal.
+Without medical supervision, people may experience serious symptoms when quitting drinking.
 It is vital to seek professional help when attempting to recover from alcohol addiction to prevent life-threatening complications.

 What to Do Instead of Quitting Alcohol Cold Turkey

 One key to recovering from an alcohol addiction safely and effectively is to taper off its use.
 When accompanied with professional help, you can succeed in quitting alcohol without experiencing the serious complications of withdrawal.

 When you seek help with professional rehabilitation services, you will typically undergo a series of detox, treatment, and aftercare procedures.
 You will be admitted to a facility that will observe your withdrawal symptoms.
 The facility will provide a comfortable place to stay and employ medical staff who will help you overcome alcohol withdrawal until you’re ready for treatment.

 After detox, there are various options available for overcoming an alcohol addiction.
 Some options include 12-step rehab, non 12-step rehab, faith-based treatment, holistic options, SMART Recovery programs, and fitness plans to help you identify and stop the causes that trigger your drinking.
 The center may help you develop a plan after your intensive treatment ends.
 This plan is intended to help you stay on track with your addiction recovery.

 Following this process may seem difficult, but it yields results.
 It helps people avoid serious withdrawal symptoms and improves their chances of a long-lasting recovery.